-Motion and Title: Staff recommends motion to: A.) Receive and file a copy of the executed grant agreement with the State of Florida, Division of Emergency Management for grant funding in the amount of \$10,000 for Community Emergency Response Team (CERT) program initiatives for the period of October 1, 2009 through April 30, 2012.; and B.) Approve a budget amendment of \$10,000 in the Emergency Management (EM) grant fund to establish the grant budget.
+Motion and Title: Staff recommends motion to: A) Receive and File the executed grant contract with the State of Florida, Division of Emergency Management, to receive Emergency Management grant funding in the amount of \$6,723 for the period of October 1, 2010 through April 30, 2013 for the Community Emergency Response Team (CERT) to provide training to Palm Beach County citizens and purchase required supplies; and B) Approve a budget amendment of \$6,723 in the Emergency Management (EM) grant fund to establish the grant budget.

-Summary: This is an annual grant (R2009-1705) from the Florida Division of Emergency Management for CERT program activities.
+Summary: This is an annual grant from the Florida Division of Emergency Management for CERT program activities.
 Funding is used to provide training to Palm Beach County citizens and to purchase required supplies.
 R2006-0401 gave authority to the County Administrator, or his designee, to execute these agreements on behalf of the Board of County Commissioners.
-No County match is required.
+Although the grant period began on October 1, 2010, the County received the executed agreement from the State in May of 2011.
+No County matching funds are required for this grant.
 Countywide (GB)

-Background and Justification: Palm Beach County has a very active CERT program with over 2,700 citizens CERT trained.
+Background and Policy Issues: Palm Beach County has a very active CERT program with over 2,700 citizens CERT trained.
 The CERT program educates citizens about disaster preparedness for all hazards and provides training in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
 CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.

-Attachments:
+Attachments